1930s Fonts & Typography: Art Deco & Beyond

 The Impact of Technology on 1930s Typography

-The Linotype, invented in the late 19th century, really saw its dawn in the 1930s.
-This hot metal typesetting system enabled faster and more efficient printing, influencing typeface design.
+The Linotype, invented in the late 19th century, truly came into its own in the 1930s.
+This hot metal typesetting system enabled faster and more efficient printing, which in turn influenced typeface design.

-Fonts for linotype needed to be robust and legible, even on low-quality paper, when it came to printing speed.
+Fonts for Linotype needed to be robust and legible, even on low-quality paper, in order to achieve high printing speeds.
 This prompted some exciting design actions: increased x-height for better readability and sturdier serifs to endure printing.

-Typography was going to the gym—typefaces were getting more vital in resisting mass production's high demands.
+Typography was going to the gym—typefaces were becoming more vital in resisting the high demands of mass production.

 Photo-Typesetting: A Sneak Peek